freecityhacks/fch-docs/README.md

 # freecityhacks.github.io
-A collection of codelabs, hacks, and hobby projects supported by the organization, its members, and/or its partners.
+A curated list of codelabs, hacks, and hobby projects developed and supported by the organization, its members, and/or its partners.
+Find the list [here](https://freecityhacks.github.io)